Let the Crows Come (N.Y. Premiere)

 Major support for dance programming and activities provided by the Mertz Gilmore Foundation, Harkness Foundation for Dance, the New York State Council on the Arts, and Dance/NYC’s New York City Dance Rehearsal Space Subsidy Program, made possible by The Andrew W. Mellon Foundation.

-Let the Crows Come was commissioned by Liquid Music and developed, in part, during a BAC Artist Residency.
+Let the Crows Come was commissioned by Liquid Music and developed with the support of the Baryshnikov Arts Center Residency Program.

 The presentation of Let the Crows Come was made possible by the New England Foundation for the Arts' National Dance Project, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation.